straider/coding-dojo/Factorial-100/README.md

 Personal Coding Dojo, for simple benchmarking of several technologies.

-## 1.2.
+## 1.1.
 Goal and Objectives

 - To test execution times of nested loops;
 - Using intensive multiplication operation;
 - Evaluate technology precision between 32-bit and 64-bit long integer data types;
-- Evaluate technology support for BigInteger and its speed cost.
+- Evaluate technology support for [BigInteger](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic) and its speed cost.

-## 1.3.
+## 1.2.
 Constraints

 - Use primitive signed integers, as much as possible;
 - Compilers and code should have no optimization features turned on;